TUfischl/sizeestimation/scenarios/README.md

 # scenarios
-This folder contains the test scenarios as described in paper "Constraint-driven size estimation".
+Each directory consists of the schema, the data and the queries of the test scenarios described in "Constraint-driven size estimation".
+Information on how to install the schema, load the data and collect statistics is provided under each scenario subfolders.

 This directory is being under development ...